n6garcia/QFuck/README.md

 -+ = 0

-My Current Plan is to attempt to develop x44-48 and x92-96 on top of BrainFuck.
+My Current Plan is to attempt to develop x44-48 and x92-96 on top of ThermoFuck.

 The idea is that sets of 4 bit words should be the last extension to CPU architecture.